danirod/cartero/README.md

 This project is highly appreciative of contributions.
 If you know about Rust, GTK or the GNOME technologies and want to help during the development, you can contribute if you wish.
+[Fork the project][fork] and commit your code.

+Some checklist rules before submitting a pull request:

-[Fork the project][fork] and commit your code. **Use a feature branch, do not make your changes in the trunk branch**.
-Push to your fork and send a pull request.
+* **Use a feature branch**, do not make your changes in the trunk branch directly.

+* **Rebase your code** and make sure that you are working on top of the most recent version of the trunk branch, in case something has changed while you were working on your code.

+* **Update the locales** if you changed strings.
+The ninja target that you are looking for is called `cartero-update-po` (such as `ninja -C build cartero-update-po`).
+Don't worry, you don't have to translate the strings by yourself, but make sure that the new templates are added to the .po and .pot files.

+* **Use the pre-commit hook**.
+The pre-commit hook will validate that your code is formatted.
+It should be automatically configured if you run Meson in development mode (`-Dprofile=development`), but you can install it on your own or run `hooks/pre-commit.hook`.

 The project is starting small, so if you want to do something big, it is best to first start a discussion thread with your proposal in order to see how to